MayurDhwaj2001/College-Website/README.md

-#use this link to open website
+# use this link to open website 👇
 https://htmlpreview.github.io/?https://github.com/MayurDhwaj2001/College-Website/blob/main/Index.php

 Admin's id is admin and password is 123